ischang/ischang.github.io/README.md

 # Stephanie Chang's WOBSITE
-check it out at ischang.github.io! :)
+check it out at stephanieischang.me! :)